dhadwalranjana/PortfolioProjects/README.md

 - [Results](#results)

 ## Project Overview
-- In this project, I have cleaned the data to get a dataset which then further can be easily explored and visualized.
-Further, effective insights can be drawn from the same
+- In this project, I have cleaned the data to get a dataset that can be easily explored and visualized.
+Further, effective insights can be drawn from the data.

 ## Technologies Used
 - MYSQL (PostgreSQL)